DoubleCouponDay/Chunkus/README.md

 You should receive a confirmation message telling you what you set the parameters to.

 ### Chunk Size
 Chunk size is amount of width and height in the algorithm's smallest image unit.
 An image is broken up into chunks, where a higher number improves speed while reducing quality (and losing information).

+Increase this if reducing the output image size would increase the speed of image processing.

 ### Thresholds
 Thresholds is an int between 0 and 441.
 It is the number of threshold layers to be taking from an exponential curve.